What Is Stoicism? A Simple Guide for Beginners

 Step 2: Practice Daily Reflection (Week 3—4)

-- Keep a simple journal of these reflections
+- Keep a simple Stoic journal to track your reflections

 Your Stoic Toolkit: Essential Resources